-It is used in e-mail delivery systems, text messages, NFS, signaling, POSIX authentication, and many more.
-It is also used in various networking protocols, such as SMTP, POP, HTTP, etc. Further, it is used in client/server applications and in the components of different operating systems to make them secure.
+Kerberos is used in email delivery systems, text messages, NFS, signaling, POSIX authentication, and much more.
+It is also used in various networking protocols, such as SMTP, POP, HTTP, etc. Further, it is used in client or server applications and in the components of different operating systems to make them secure.

 Enroll in this Ethical Hacking Course to head toward a bright future!

 We have already discussed in the previous sections about Kerberos being an authentication protocol.
-It is proved to be one of the essential components of client/server applications and used in various fields for network security, providing mutual authentication.
+It has proved to be one of the essential components of client or server applications.
+It is also used in various fields for network security and providing mutual authentication.
 In this section, we will discuss how Kerberos works.
-For that, first, we need to know the components of it.
+For that, first, we need to know about Kerberos’s components.

 Components of Kerberos